Fitzentoaster/MARIE-SIM/README.md

 created by Linda Null and Julia Lobur.

 # Why are you making this?
-As of the initial commit in October of 2023, I'm in a Computer Systems and Architecture course at Northern Illinois University that is taking a look at this architecture, and I'm working on this simulation for my own self-improvement to understand the architecture more deeply and to work on my C++ skills.
+As of the initial commit(s) in October of 2023, I'm in a Computer Systems and Architecture course at Northern Illinois University that is taking a look at this architecture, and I'm working on this simulation for my own self-improvement to understand the architecture more deeply and to work on my C++ skills.